williamyang98/16qam_modulator/README.md

 ## TODO
 - Improve the demodulator by using better techniques
-  - Improve the design of the TED and carrier PLL with better loop filters
   - Add a CIC upsampling filter to improve the timing error detector
   - Add coarse frequency correction
-- Build a proper circuit board
 - Experiment with using the STM32F401 which is much faster than the ATmega328p
 - Improve software quality in general
   - Use SIMD instructions or a proper DSP library for improved performance